bitprj/devrel/blogs/big_data/data_visualization/blog.md

 ![](https://i.imgur.com/K25QOae.jpg)

-Click “Floating” on State and County filter as well and move them around as you would like.
+Click “Floating” on State and County filter as well and move them around as you'd like.

 ![](https://i.imgur.com/eAg9Add.jpg)